isabellarmonteiro/Bangladesh/docs/fish/01_fish_activities.md

 ## Main CGIAR Priorities

 ## WorldFish's Presence in Bangladesh
 WorldFish has been active in Bangladesh since 1989.
-During the past decades, the center has developed a close collaboration with governmental partners, participating in the
+During the past decades, the center has developed a close collaboration with governmental partners, participating in the formulation of various policies.
+Furthermore, the center has built an extensive network with local actors, including the private sector as well as non-governmental organizations at various levels of operation.

 ### Major Contributions
 #### Genetic Improvement